 Click below for the Health Center Consent and Enrollment Form

-4 Reasons to Get Your Flu Shot at School
+Time for to get your Flu Shot at School

 #1 – Flu shots help you from getting the flu